Threats that Link has faced among several games.

 - Barbarian Tribe: Starting with Wind Waker, they are shown to be comparatively civilized and intelligent among the monsters, but they are still savage thieves and raiders who will assault friendly travelers without a second thought.

 - Breakout Character: In early Zelda games, they were just another type of monster in Ganon's stable of minions, only with occassional friendly characters.
-Starting with Wind Waker, the introduction of the Bokoblins led to all of the Blin races receiving more detailed societal and racial traits on par with friendly races such as the Gorons and Zoras.
-They are now treated as common footsoldiers and Mascot Mooks since then.
+Starting with Wind Waker, the introduction of Bokoblins led to all of the Blin races receiving more detailed societal and racial traits on par with friendly races such as the Gorons and Zoras.
+They are now treated as common footsoldiers and Mascot Mooks since then, being especially prominent in Breath of the Wild.

-- Bully Bulldog: In some games, Moblins are humanoid and aggressive bulldogs.
+- Bully Bulldog: In some games, particularly earlier ones, Moblins are humanoid and aggressive bulldogs.
+Big Blins have this look in their first and so far only appearance.

 - Depending on the Writer: Games seem to vary between Blins being mindless magical beings, a sentient race that can be reasoned with, or some combination of the two.
 Their alliance also depends on the game, as in some games, such as The Legend of Zelda and Skyward Sword, they serve the Big Bad, while in other games, such as the Oracle games and Spirit Tracks, they are simple bandits that Link gets in the way of.